Priz01/lazy_diamond_square/README.md

 ## How it works

 There's nothing here yet, but I'll add something here in future versions.
 For now, just take a look at the project documentation and you'll know the essentials.
-I'm leaving tomorrow to visit my grandmother in the country, so these changes are minor.
 To explain how LDS works, I plan to post an article on Habr, but if there are enough people interested, I will describe how LDS works here too, in English.
 Or I'll post the article somewhere.

 ## TODO